-Cosponsored by the BPW/Maine Futurama Foundation and the University of Maine at Augusta, the Maine Women’s Hall of Fame is dedicated to women whose achievements have had a significant statewide impact, significantly improved the lives of women, and her contribution has enduring value for women.
+Cosponsored by the BPW/Maine Futurama Foundation and the University of Maine at Augusta, the Maine Women’s Hall of Fame is dedicated to women whose achievements have had a significant statewide impact, have significantly improved the lives of women, and whose contributions provided enduring value for women.
 The annual Induction Ceremony, held on the third Saturday of March each year, is an outstanding public event where one or two women of achievement are honored.

 The late Cornelia “Fly Rod” Thurza Crosby